 - Luminato, introduced in 2007, is a week-long cultural festival that celebrates music, film, art, literature, and creativity.

-- Toronto Taste offers an evening of fine food and drink at the Japanese Canadian Cultural Centre.
+- Toronto Taste offers an evening of fine food and drinks at the Japanese Canadian Cultural Centre.

 - North by Northeast Music & Film Festival showcases new and emerging musical talent and independent movies.